-River jerked away from his thoughts, turning his attention back on his best friend.
+River jerked away from his thoughts, turning his attention back to his best friend.
 She was smiling at him, her fingers swatting the radio player off.
 He smiled back sheepishly, running his hand through his dark blond hair.
 "Sorry, Mae.
 I got side-tracked a bit."

 "That's okay.
-You're the King of Day-dreaming since high school," Maya laughed.
+You're the King of day-dreaming since high school," Maya laughed.
 "Anyway, what do you think of the dance?"